openstack/ironic/doc/source/dev/releasing.rst

 Things to do before releasing
 =============================

-Review the unreleased release notes, if the project uses them.
+* Review the unreleased release notes, if the project uses them.
 Make sure they follow our `standards`_, are coherent, and have proper grammar.
   Combine release notes if necessary (for example, a release note for a feature and another release note to add to that feature may be combined).

+* For ironic releases only, not ironic-inspector releases: if any new API microversions have been added since the last release, update the REST API version history (doc/source/dev/webapi-version-history.rst) to indicate that they were part of the new release.

 .. _`standards`: http://docs.openstack.org/developer/ironic/dev/faq.html#know-if-a-release-note-is-needed-for-my-change